I want to use dynamic arrays and malloc.

 However, if the program is very small, it's not necessary to deallocate memory using the free function.

-Forgetting to release resources in large programs can lead to what's known as a "memory leak," where memory usage gradually increases over time.
+Forgetting to release resources in large programs can lead to what's known as a memory leak, where memory usage gradually increases over time.

 Therefore, to cultivate the habit of releasing resources, always call the free function.